jerelmiller/redux-simple-auth/README.md

 # Redux Simple Auth

-Redux Simple Auth is redux middleware for implementing authentication and authorization within redux applications.
+Redux Simple Auth is a library for implementing authentication and authorization within redux applications.
 Inspired by the wonderful [Ember Simple Auth](http://ember-simple-auth.com/) library, its aim is to make authentication / authorization simple and flexible for any application.